 3. After the plugin activates you should be looking at a list of all of your plugins.
 If not, click on “Plugins” again.
 Find the new plugin and click settings.

 7. Now, click on the Pages button and add a new page.
-Name the page "Email Me" or something of the sort.
-Paste the Shortcode into the body of the page and publish it.
+Name the page “Email Me” or something of the sort.
+Do whatever you have to do to make the plugin work and publish it.

 8. Go to your preview tab and check it out by sending yourself an email.
 Hopefully it works!